MBcom/bbb-clustersip/fsconfregger/Readme.md

 ### Steps

 Example steps to build and setup on a BBB node.
-You propably want to build it once and deploy everything with ansible.
+You probably want to build it once and deploy everything with ansible.

 ```
 # install golang on ubuntu 16.04